Showing posts sorted by relevance for query menace. Sort by date Show all posts

 Atari STe MOD / Tracker Players

-BackTrack - I wasn't too sure about this at first but I cannot deny its quality and the selectable frequencies is a brilliant idea that will be useful on every model of Atari.
+BackTrack - I wasn't too sure about this at first, but I cannot deny its quality, and the selectable frequencies are a brilliant idea that will be useful on every model of Atari.
 The audio playback sounds great, especially at 50KHz - but you might need a Mega STe for that!! (v4.04 - released 1993 - by Wizzcat)

 DBE Player - Another GEM program to punch out your favourite MODS.
 The quality is excellent and has a decent playlist feature.
 However, I thought that it's pretty demanding of the basic model STe compared to the others (v2.0 - released 1999 - by Sector One)